Understand the Idea Behind CRM in Omnichannel | YouDigital Blog

 How to describe the omnichannel in a nutshell?
 It is nothing more but a balanced emphasis on all sales channels and making sure that the consumer is always satisfied with the process, no matter what shopping path they choose.
-It might be just a purchase at a brick-and-mortar store, just online, or even ordering on the Internet and then buying it at a brick-and-mortar store or the other way round, first checking it out at a brick-and-mortar store and then buying it on the Internet.
+It might be just purchased at a brick-and-mortar store, just online, or even ordering on the Internet and then buying it at a brick-and-mortar store or the other way round, first checking it out at a brick-and-mortar store and then buying it on the Internet.

 The first step when the company is thinking of taking actions under multi-channel sales should actually be to standardize IT systems for the entire organization.
 One CRM system should be used to serve both brick-and-mortar and online customers as well as B2B.
 That’s what makes it so important to choose a scalable platform with numerous expansions and an option to adjust it to our specific needs.
-The effectiveness of our brand in this broad sales strategy might actually be impacted by the right implementation of a CRM system.
+The effectiveness of your brand in this broad sales strategy might actually be impacted by the right implementation of a CRM system.

 What do we get out of CRM under omnichannel?

-First and foremost, such system provides us with continuous and consistent customer communication, regardless of the point of contact between the customer and the service.
+First and foremost, such a system provides us with continuous and consistent customer communication, regardless of the point of contact between the customer and the service.
 It doesn’t matter if the contact is over e-mail or helpline or at a brick-and-mortar store.
 It works for telecommunication operators for example, where we can log in online and check our account, and then use the helpline or the customer service desk to ask for advice, buy an additional service, or extend the contract.

-Integration of communication under the omnichannel strategy ensures a coherent price policy, uniform promotional actions online and offline or a single loyalty program, as well as unified policy on returns and complaints.
-A CRM system, when combined with other IT tools, allows to have it all under control.
+Integration of communication under the omnichannel strategy ensures a coherent price policy, uniform promotional actions online and offline or a single loyalty program, as well as a unified policy on returns and complaints.
+A CRM system, when combined with other IT tools, allows it to have it all under control.

 It is also worth keeping in mind that a unified CRM system is crucial for sophisticated organizations when it comes to complying with the GDPR requirements.
 Thanks to system integration, meeting all the obligations enforced by the law is faster, and it’s easier for us to manage that data and keep it secure.